mus1cholic/isla/docs/ai/ai-gateway-evals-phased-plan.md

 ## Changelog

+- 2026-03-23: completed Phase 4.1 by extracting shared benchmark adapter utilities for common ingestion work such as JSON loading, required-field parsing, timestamp normalization, deterministic sampling, and case-id filtering, plus a small shared benchmark CLI helper with focused unit coverage so future benchmark adapters can stay closer to pure schema mapping.
 - 2026-03-23: completed Phase 4 by extracting a generic `MemoryBenchmarkRunner` with `MemoryBenchmarkCase`, `MemoryBenchmarkSuite`, and `RunMemoryBenchmark` that owns the shared run loop, artifact writing, and report generation.
-Split the previous Phase 4 into Phase 4 (infrastructure), Phase 5 (LongMemEval adapter), and Phase 5.1 (optional LoCoMo adapter) so that adding a new external benchmark requires only a normalization adapter and a thin CLI entry point.
+Split the previous Phase 4 into Phase 4 (infrastructure), Phase 4.1 (shared adapter utilities), Phase 5 (LongMemEval adapter), and Phase 5.1 (optional LoCoMo adapter) so that adding a new external benchmark requires only a normalization adapter and a thin CLI entry point.
 - 2026-03-22: completed Phase 3.4 by replacing the timeout-based post-turn memory settling loop with explicit blocking awaits through `AwaitAndDrainAllPendingMidTermCompactions` on the memory orchestrator and `AwaitSessionMemorySettled` on the responder, removing `session_settle_timeout`